aws-samples/mlops-pipeline-prestodb/blog_post.md

         If the `accuracy condition` is not met, a `step_fail` step is executed that sends an error message to the user and the pipeline fails.
-For instance, since the `accuracy condition` is set to `0.7` in the `config file` and our Accuracy calculates exceeds it (`73.8% > 70%`), the `outcome` of this step is set to `True` and moved to the last step of the training pipeline.
+For instance, since the user-defined `accuracy condition` is set to `0.7` in the `config file`, and the Accuracy calculated during the evaluation step exceeds it (`73.8% > 70%`), the `outcome` of this step is set to `True` and the model moves to the last step of the training pipeline.

     5.  **Register model step**: This `RegisterModel` step is to register a